Jaganpro/My-Tango-Journal/README.md

   * By this way the follower would not be able to feel leader's switch of legs.
   * After doing couple of Back Ochos, switch the leg again to go with Parallel System
   * Class Video: https://youtu.be/i78SrovHbAE

+* **3/18/2019** - Practica
+  * When holding my partner, the right hand must not produce a lot of pressure when holding.
+Have enough pressure to lead, but not lot of pressure to tip the partner over the axis.
+  * Always remember to keep the shoulders relaxed - I make this mistake a lot even though it is not prominent - This is especially useful when you are going to dance for many hours.
+Your shoulders would get tired if i do not continue to keep it relaxed.